FUNDED ORGANIZATIONS

 LUSS’s mission is to facilitate the engagement of South Sound Latinos in the broader community by calling attention to the expressed needs of this diverse group, encouraging pride in Latino cultural heritage, and promoting and expanding on existing opportunities and resources.

-Mi Centro is a community-based non-profit that works with the Latino and Indigenous native families through their educational programs, crisis intervention, family outreach services, arts & culture programming, and advocacy efforts that concern families and their community.
+Mi Centro is a community-based non-profit that works with Latino and Indigenous native families through their educational programs, crisis intervention, family outreach services, arts and culture programming, and advocacy efforts that concern families and their community.

 Museum of Glass (MOG) serves as the only contemporary art museum in the West dedicated to the medium of glass.
 Through hands-on access, impactful and engaging artist residencies, compelling exhibitions, and unique programs, MOG helps to ignite creativity, fuel discovery, and enrich lives through glass and glassmaking.